wanderview/wanderview.github.com/source/_posts/2016-06-10-flipkart-google-and-the-web.markdown

 title: "Flipkart, Google, and the Web"
 date: 2016-06-10 11:04:20 -0700
 comments: false
+exclude: true
 description: "A post describing my concerns with Flipkart, Google, and the Web."
 categories: web
 ---

+**UPDATE: Please note that Flipkart has since released their product fully on Firefox.
+While I think their conversion to progressive web apps could have been handled better at the time, it has all worked out well in the end.**

 This week I [vented my frustration on Twitter][] about what I see as an issue with Flipkart, Google, and maintaining the open web.
 I want to take this time